andreasebbehoj/ebbehoej.dk/content/post/loading-a-lot-of-data-in-stata/index.md

 ### Final remarks
-Hope this introduction to the _loop_ and _dir_ functions has helped.
+Hope this introduction to the `loop` and `dir` commands has helped.
 The principles can of course be utilized for much more complicated data set and/or more complex tasks.

 Other examples of use:
-* Importing txt-files (same principle as csv files above but change _dir_ and _import delimited_ to new file format)
+* Importing txt-files (same principle as csv files above but change `dir` and `import delimited` to new file format)
 * Importing pdf files (use DocuFreezer to batch convert pdf files to txt files and same as above)
-* Convert individual csv data files to individual Stata files (simply add _save "newfilename.dta", replace_ in bottom of loop)
+* Convert individual csv data files to individual Stata files (simply add `save "newfilename.dta", replace` in bottom of loop)
-* Copy csv files from many different folders into a single folder using _copy_ and _shell_ (a bit more advanced, see this [post on Statalist](https://www.statalist.org/forums/forum/general-stata-discussion/general/1384969-using-copy-with-local-macros))
+* Copy csv files from many different folders into a single folder using `copy` and `shell` (a bit more advanced, see this [post on Statalist](https://www.statalist.org/forums/forum/general-stata-discussion/general/1384969-using-copy-with-local-macros))